Dave Hunt (Oregon politician)

 Dave Hunt (born November 10, 1967) is an American politician in the state of Oregon.
 A Democrat, he was the Oregon House Speaker and served as State Representative for District 40 of the Oregon House of Representatives representing Clackamas County from 2003 to 2013.
 He was elected House Majority Leader for the 2007–2009 session, succeeding Minority Leader Jeff Merkley, who was chosen as Speaker.
 Hunt served as Speaker during the 2009–2011 session, again succeeding Merkley, who was elected to serve in the United States Senate.
-After his service in the House, Hunt served as President & CEO of the Pacific Northwest Defense Coalition (PNDC) for five years.
-He currently serves as Executive Director of the National Alliance on Mental Illness (NAMI) Clackamas.
+After his service in the House, Hunt served as president and CEO of the Pacific Northwest Defense Coalition (PNDC) for five years.
+He currently serves as executive director of the National Alliance on Mental Illness (NAMI) Clackamas.

 Early years

 Dave Hunt was born in Port Angeles, Washington to Karin and Harley Hunt on November 10, 1967.
 He attended Sheldon High School in Eugene, Oregon and New York City's Columbia University where he majored in political science.

 Following college he worked for 10 years as a staff member for three members of Congress: Louise Slaughter, Brian Baird, and Darlene Hooley.

-By profession, Hunt served from 2001-13 as Executive Director of the Columbia River Channel Coalition and the Association of Pacific Ports.
-In 2013, he was named President and CEO of the Pacific Northwest Defense Coalition, an association of over 200 defense and security businesses across the Northwest.
-He served as President & CEO of Columbia Public Affairs.
-He currently serves as Executive Director of the National Alliance on Mental Illness (NAMI) Clackamas.
+By profession, Hunt served from 2001 to 2013 as executive director of the Columbia River Channel Coalition and the Association of Pacific Ports.
+In 2013, he was named president and CEO of the Pacific Northwest Defense Coalition, an association of defense and security businesses across the Northwest.
+He served as president and CEO of Columbia Public Affairs.
+He currently serves as executive director of the National Alliance on Mental Illness (NAMI) Clackamas.

 Hunt has two children: Andrew (born in 1995) and Emily (born in 1999).

 Political career

 In 1999, Hunt was elected to the Oregon City School Board, and served there until 2003.
-He also served a two-year term (2002–03) as the youngest-ever National President of American Baptist Churches USA, an organization with over 5,000 churches and 1.3 million members.
-He also previously served on the Clackamas County Committee for Citizen Involvement.
+He also served a two-year term (2002–03) as the youngest-ever National President of American Baptist Churches USA.
+He previously served on the Clackamas County Committee for Citizen Involvement.

-In 2002, Hunt was elected to the Oregon House of Representatives to represent the people of northern Clackamas County, which includes the communities of Gladstone, Oak Grove, Jennings Lodge, Johnson City, and North Clackamas.
+In 2002, Hunt was elected to the Oregon House of Representatives to represent northern Clackamas County, which includes Gladstone, Oak Grove, Jennings Lodge, Johnson City, and North Clackamas.

 In November 2008, Hunt was re-elected to a fourth term in the Oregon House and was subsequently elected to the position of Speaker of the Oregon House for the 2009–2011 legislative session.
 In November 2010, Hunt was re-elected to a fifth term in the Oregon House and was subsequently elected as House Democratic Leader.

-He chaired the House Transportation and Economic Development Committee as well as the House Rules Committee and served on the House Transportation, Veterans Affairs, Agriculture and Natural Resources, Trade and Economic Development, Head Start, Campaign Finance Reform, and Elections, Ethics and Rules committees.
-His support and advocacy in animal-related measures saw him labeled as a 2011 "Top Dog" by the Oregon Humane Society.
+Hunt chaired the House Transportation and Economic Development Committee, as well as the House Rules Committee.
+He also served on the House Transportation Committee, Veterans Affairs Committee, Agriculture and Natural Resources Committee, Trade and Economic Development Committee, Head Start Committee, Campaign Finance Reform Committee, and Elections, Ethics and Rules Committee.
+He was listed as a 2011 "Top Dog" by the Oregon Humane Society.